-The problem is that some of these companies don't just scam once.
+The problem is that some of these companies don’t just scam once.
 Certain persistent scammers keep creating new victims (and new scam complaints).
 Over time, it becomes very obvious that some forex companies are more like bonfires for your bank balance.
 They take money in, but seldom, if ever give it back.
-After 2 or 3 scam findings, there's not much else the FPA can do to them even though more complaints keep coming in.
+Once a company earns itself a Scam label, there’s not much else the FPA can do to them even though more complaints keep coming in.

 I’ve been discussing this problem with the FPA’s investigators and we managed to come up with several ideas that will let scammed traders continue their fight against these persistent scammers in a way that will maximize the damage to the cash flow of these fraudulent companies.

 First and foremost, before making any complaint anywhere, gather your evidence and try to talk to the company first.
 A very large percentage of scam complaints are just simple miscommunications that could be cleared up by checking back with the company (perhaps several times).
 Make very sure to gather your evidence before approaching the company.
 Some brokers have a bad reputation for erasing trade histories, altering data feeds, etc. If you complain first and really are dealing with a true scam, you are giving them a chance to remove or alter evidence before you can collect it all.